tholonia/iching_cli/book/v2/markdown/hexagram_01.md

 Yet balance was elusive.
 As seasons passed, the fervor of his creation threatened to dislodge the equilibrium of nature.
 Storms brewed, passionate and wild like a tempestuous sea, testing the integrity of Lysander's vision.
 But from chaos arose clarity; a revelation that true creation lay not in force but in harmony.

 Finally, Lysander stepped back, acknowledging that his masterpiece was both the valley and the understanding of its ebbs and flows.
-The sun set upon his creation, a kaleidoscope of reflection and brilliance—a tapestry of life woven from the core of existence, vibrant in the evening glow.
+The sun set upon his creation, a kaleidoscope of reflection and brilliance, a tapestry of life woven from the core of existence, vibrant in the evening glow.

 #### ***Lines in Context:***
 <ul><li><B>1</B> (yang) <i>Primordial Spark</i> - The primordial spark ignites Lysander's emergence into creative consciousness, birthing a new world through imagination. <i>Moving line</i> - Should yang transition to yin, stagnation threatens emergence.
 Yet, introspection offers reflective pause, a tide of innovation born from stillness over impetuous action.</li></ul>